White Noise

 Story & Plot Summary: White Noise

-Quick Plot Summary: White Noise is a Drama, Horror, Thriller film that explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2005, White Noise is a Drama, Horror, Thriller film directed by Geoffrey Sax.
+The narrative explores complex human emotions and relationships through detailed character development.
+This summary provides a scannable look at the movie's central conflict involving Michael Keaton.

 Story Breakdown

 This character-driven narrative explores the internal and external conflicts that define the human experience.
 An architect's desire to speak with his wife from beyond the grave using EVP (Electronic Voice Phenomenon), becomes an obsession with supernatural repercussions.
-The screenplay takes time to develop its characters, allowing audiences to connect emotionally with their struggles and triumphs.
+The screenplay takes time to develop Michael Keaton's journey, allowing audiences to connect emotionally with their struggles and triumphs.
 Each scene builds upon the last, creating a cumulative emotional impact.

 Narrative Structure